winitzki/scall/tutorial/programming_dhall.md

 It studies a certain flavor of purely functional programming without side effects and with guaranteed termination, which is known in the academic literature as "System Fω".

-Dhall was designed as an open-source language for programmable configuration files.
+Dhall is positioned as an open-source language for programmable configuration files.
+The ["Design choices" document](https://docs.dhall-lang.org/discussions/Design-choices.html) discusses some other issues behind the design of Dhall.

 From the point of view of type theory, Dhall implements a type system similar to System Fω with some additional features, using a Haskell-like syntax.

 For a more theoretical introduction to various forms of lambda calculus, System F, and System Fω, see: